 There are different tiers of natural deodorants: those that are primarily chemical-free, those that are 100% chemical-free and homemade deodorant with ingredients like activated charcoal, cornstarch, tapioca starch, baking soda and coconut oil.

 Why Choose Natural Deodorants?

 Natural deodorants don't stop sweat like antiperspirants.
 But there are a few reasons you might go with deodorant instead.

 You prefer not to use chemicals

-Beyond aluminum, most antiperspirants also contain other chemicals including propylene glycol, parabens phthalates.
-Truly natural and organic deodorants block odor without the use of potentially harmful chemicals
+Beyond aluminum, most antiperspirants contain other chemicals, including parabens, phthalates, and triclosan.
+Truly natural and organic deodorants block odor and keep you smelling fresh without artificial chemicals.

 You have sensitive skin

-If you have sensitive skin, ingredients like alcohol, aluminum (and even baking soda) could irritate your skin.
-Deodorants derived from gentle, natural ingredients offer a safer, gentler alternative.
+If you have sensitive skin, ingredients like alcohol, aluminum and even baking soda could irritate your skin.
+Deodorants derived from natural ingredients offer a safer, gentler alternative.

 You want to avoid yellow stains